Because being ready to help others is loving.

 - Broadcasting critical information about water, food, shelter and health for as long as necessary.
 This information is on-air within 3 days, and helps confused and desperate people to make it through.

-- Training national teams in advance of possible emergencies
+- Training national teams in advance of potential disasters

-Disaster Response Radio teams are ready in Indonesia, India and the Philippines.
-We are currently preparing teams in Cambodia and Pakistan.
+First Response Radio teams are ready in Indonesia, India and Pakistan, and the Philippines.
+We are currently preparing teams in Cambodia.
 Your support will also help develop permanent teams in Kenya and Nepal.

 FEBC International is part of the First Response Radio network which adheres to the Red Cross Code of Conduct ensuring best humanitarian practice, and the CDAC Network (Communicating with Disaster Affected Communities).